WWE Rumors: Huge Changes Coming To WWE Hall Of Fame Induction Ceremony

 “Things are gonna change.
 There may or may not be inductors.
 I mean, I’ve seen some inductors take 30 minutes to f***ing give their inductor’s speech!”

-Just a couple of days ago, Waltman was talking about who could possibly induct D-Generation into the WWE Hall of Fame and that he’d like to see Mike Tyson do it.
-If these rumored changes end up being pushed through, they may not need to worry about picking someone at all.
+Just a couple of days ago, Waltman was talking about who could possibly induct D-Generation into the WWE Hall of Fame and said that he’d like to see Mike Tyson do it.
+If these rumored changes do push forward, they might not need to worry about picking someone at all.